nz44/Analyze-Data-Science-Jobs-in-the-US/README.md

 # Final-Project-Group3
 2019 Spring DATS 6103_10

-## Download the Kaggle dataset into your working folder from:
+## Download the Kaggle dataset
 https://www.kaggle.com/sl6149/data-scientist-job-market-in-the-us/version/4
+And unzip it in your working folder.

 ## If you want to download the data from command line, please follow the instructions below:
 Please install Kaggle API according to